ianmitch90/theGreenGysahl/README.md

 open index.html
 ```

-Objectives:

-The main objectives are the following:
+#Objectives:

-####Really using HTML and making it work for us
+#Really using HTML and making it work for us :muscle:

-- Understanding how to layout properly
+1. Understanding how to layout properly
-- Using Defined Tags to our Advantage
+2. Using Defined Tags to our Advantage
-- Optimizing for Mobile
+3. Optimizing for Mobile
-- Preloading Assets!
+4. Preloading Assets!
-- Utilizing more of the Browser
+5. Utilizing more of the Browser
-- Intro to ARIA (Screen Reader)
+6. Intro to ARIA (Screen Reader)

 ![](https://media.giphy.com/media/3ohs7Xfl0tjxIfVth6/giphy.gif)

-###Stylin' and Vibin'!
+#Stylin' and Vibin'! :sparkles:

-- Building Mobile first!
+1. Building Mobile first!
-- Splitting up our CSS
+2. Splitting up our CSS
-- Using Flexbox and Flex Grid
+3. Using Flexbox and Flex Grid
-- Manipulateing diffrent types of Media with CSS Blend Modes
+4. Manipulateing diffrent types of Media with CSS Blend Modes
-- Using Materialize (Using a External CSS Library)
+5. Using Materialize (Using a External CSS Library)
-- Intro to KeyFrames
+6. Intro to KeyFrames

 ![](https://thumbs.gfycat.com/HideousPhonyJoey-size_restricted.gif)

-### Javascript can do that for me?
+# Javascript can do that for me? :fire:

-- Making our own Data to use
+1. Making our own Data to use
-- How to write basic functions to build the page for us
+2. How to write basic functions to build the page for us
-- Making a Interactive Menu
+3. Making a Interactive Menu
-- Common Gotchas and Problems
+4. Common Problems :sweat_drops:
-- Intro to the Concept of _State_
+5. Intro to the Concept of _State_

 ![](https://media.giphy.com/media/VeLkCUzRldjI4/giphy.gif)

-## Who this is for
+## Who this is for?

 Really this is for a Beginner who has a basic understanding of How HTML and CSS work in the browser and is starting to learn Javascript.
 Even though this project is particularly easy for more experienced users there are some hidden gems that you may have overlooked!
 Take your time!
-Run it,Change it, Break it!
+Run it, Change it, Break it!

 ## Requirements